Andreas-Menzel/ADDS-ControlPanel/README.md

 much more.
 Show live-data or check flight parameters of previous flights with an interactive OSM map and simple data charts.

-**Note:** ADDS-TrafficControl is needed as the data management system.
+**Note:** ADDS-FlightControl is needed as the data management system.

 ## Setup